 The vaccine is designed to provoke an antibody response against beta amyloid, clearing it away, without triggering potentially damaging inflammation.
 United Biomedical used its UBITh technology to identify the peptide for the vaccine.
 The company packaged it in a proprietary vaccine-delivery system.

-United Neuroscience has also been testing UB 311 in a number of trials in Taiwan.
+United Neuroscience has also been testing intramuscular injections of UB-311 in a number of human trials in Taiwan.

 One was a Phase 1 clinical trial (NCT00965588) of 19 patients with mild to moderate Alzheimer’s disease.
 The trial assessed its ability to trigger an immune response, safety and whether patients could tolerate it well.
 The vaccine met all three goals, results showed.
 The most common adverse events were injection site swelling in four patients and agitation in four patients.

 Researchers also conducted an observational trial (NCT01189084) on the vaccine’s long-term effectiveness.
 The study, which involved 14 patients, was completed in 2011, but no results were disclosed.